redecentralize/alternative-internet/README.md

 * [weborganiZm](http://weborganizm.org/) is an Ad-Free NON-indexed network for creating and sharing of the knowledges that follows these principles: Non-Profit, Reproducible, Reinforcing the Digital Commons, Grassroots.

 * [Younity](http://getyounity.com/) is a "personal cloud" that lets users share their files between their devices, without uploading them to one centralised server.

-* [Elymus](https://github.com/angrymouse/elymus) is browser and development stack where decentralization is at first place and which is ready to sacrafice every other good for decentralization.